Museums, historic sites, great camps, scenic railroads, observatories.

 The Ice Palace is a prominent feature of the Saranac Lake Winter Carnival, a historic annual celebration in New York State established in 1897.

-John Dillon Park, part of Paul Smith's College, is an accessible outdoor recreation area in the Adirondacks, offering camping, fishing, and hiking.
-The park will not open for the summer 2026 season due to water system improvements.
+John Dillon Park, run by Paul Smith's College, is an accessible outdoor recreation area in Long Lake featuring a 3.5-mile accessible trail system, lean-tos, and fishing access.
+It is closed for the summer 2026 season for water system impro…

 Keene Arts is a venue in Keene, NY, hosting diverse events including art exhibits, concerts, film screenings, and a winter farmers market.